ds-civic-data/Emergency_response_time/README.md

 # pdx-tree-planting

-We will be studying trends in Portland street tree plantings.
+We will be studying trends in Portland street tree plantings done by [Urban Forestry](https://www.portlandoregon.gov/parks/38294) and [Friends of Trees](https://friendsoftrees.org/).

 ### Authors